Are you and your family ready to choose a puppy for your home?

 Now that you know what breed of dog you want and the laws your state requires, it is time to find a reputable breeder or rescue shelter.

-Here are some guidelines to help you find a reputable source to find your new puppy.
+Here are some guidelines to help you find a reputable source to find your new puppy and avoid puppy scams.

 We advise staying away from pet stores